-For example, we added some.domain.com and we want that domain to open files from this folder www.domain.com/some
+For example, we added some.domain.com and we want that domain to open files from the folder www.domain.com/some

 Steps: